-At the accused student's request, a support person may attend but not actively participate in the AIPC hearing.
+At the accused student's request, a support person may attend but not actively participate in the Council hearing.
 This may be someone external to the college such as a family member or friend.
-The accused student must notify the Program Director of Professional Studies via email at least 48 hours prior to the meeting if the support person will be present.
+The accused student must notify the PharmD Student Success Specialist via email at least 48 hours prior to the meeting if the support person will be present and sign a FERPA release for that person.

-Accused students shall have the right to receive notice of the alleged Honor System infraction under consideration, to present evidence and witnesses on their own behalf, to examine any witnesses and evidence against them, and to make opening and final statements relating to the case.
-AIPC shall further have the ability to question witnesses on its own, and to give any other individual it deems relevant to present statements relating to the case.
-AIPC shall further have the authority to make procedural decisions for individual hearings as may be appropriate.
+Accused students shall have the right to receive notice that a violation has been found, to present evidence and witnesses on their own behalf, to examine any witnesses and evidence against them, and to make opening and final statements relating to the case.
+The Council shall further have the ability to question witnesses on its own, and to give any other individual it deems relevant to present statements relating to the case.
+The Council shall further have the authority to make procedural decisions for individual hearings as may be appropriate.

-Subsequent to the hearing, AIPC members will meet in closed session to consider the facts of the case and make a decision as to whether an Honor System Infraction has occurred.
-Infractions shall be determined based on the preponderance of evidence standard.
-All decisions of the AIPC will be made by a verbal, majority vote and if an infraction is found, the appropriate sanction will be determined.

-A quorum must be present at all AIPC hearings in order to vote/conduct business.
+After the hearing, Council members will meet in closed session to consider the facts of the case and make a determination of appropriate sanction.
+All decisions of the Council will be made by an anonymous, majority vote.
+A quorum, defined as 3 students and 2 faculty, must be present at all hearings in order to vote/conduct business.
 In cases where a quorum is not present, the hearing will be rescheduled and the accused student, person who reported the suspected infraction, and witnesses will be given at least 10-day notice of the rescheduled date.
-The accused student may also request for the hearing to take place sooner than 10 days provided AIPC members are available to participate.

-After the AIPC's deliberations are complete, the College Registrar will communicate the outcome to the accused student and if the violation pertains to a particular course, the instructor, within 2 business days.
+After the Council's deliberations are complete, the Office of Student Success will communicate the sanction to the accused student and if the violation pertains to a particular course, the instructor, within 2 business days.

-In collaboration with the AIPC, an accused student may agree in advance to minor procedural deviations.
+In collaboration with the Council, an accused student may agree in advance to minor procedural deviations.
 These are not then subject to appeal and are acceptable as long as they do not materially prejudice the accused student.

-The Student Success Director maintains a single record of each AIPC hearing which is the property of the college and shall be maintained in accordance with applicable University record retention schedules and procedures.
+The Office of Student Success maintains a single record of each Council hearing which is the property of the college and shall be maintained in accordance with applicable University record retention schedules and procedures.
 Should the accused student request an appeal, this record will be made available to the accused student for review.